VIVEK0CHINMAY/HADOOP-SINGLE-NODE-CLUSTER-IN-UBUNTU/java_installation.md

 # 📌 Switching to Java 11 on Ubuntu
+# Login to asas account to do this change and after changes are done switch back to user you created to proceed with hadoop installation
 ## 🔹 Step 1: Check the Installed Java Version
 First, check your current Java version by running:
 ~~~shell